 This show puts a lot of focus on the, for lack of a better term, ‘psychology’ behind drinks and bars.
-Drinks are highlighted and explored, we’re told when a drink is appropriate for certain situations, and we even get a recipe at the end.
+Drinks are highlighted and explored, we’re told when a drink is appropriate for certain situations, and we even get a legitimate recipe at the end of the episode.

-The art is alright for the characters themselves and not much animation is needed here, but a lot of detail and animation focus is put on drink preparation and presentation, which is pretty nice.
+The art is alright for the characters themselves and not much animation is needed with the people, but a lot of detail and fluidity is put on drink preparation and presentation, which is pretty nice.
 Plus, the environments are nicely detailed.
 The direction is also fairly stylized and pleasantly arranged.